Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

 .
 .
 .
 -- | This module defines query functionality via Ogmios to get utxos.
-Gets -- | utxos at an (internal) Address in terms of a Plutus Address.
+-- | Gets utxos at an (internal) `Address` in terms of a Plutus Address`.
--- | Results may vary depending on Wallettype.
-SeeQueryM` for more -- | details on wallet variance. utxosAt :: forall (r :: Row Type).
+-- | Results may vary depending on `Wallet` type.
+See `QueryM` for more details -- | on wallet variance. utxosAt :: forall (r :: Row Type).
 Address -> Contract r (Maybe UtxoM)
 ```